 Q. What kind of food do you give away?

 A. The Houston Food Bank puts high priority on making wholesome, nutritious foods available to our agencies.
 Much of what we distribute is fresh produce, dairy products, fresh meats, and other refrigerated and frozen products.
-More than 47 million nutritious meals leave our docks each year; that includes, of course, canned fruits and vegetables, pasta, fruit juices, and many other types of nonperishable foods.
+Last year, food for 59 million nutritious meals left our docks; that includes, of course, canned fruits and vegetables, pasta, fruit juices, and many other types of nonperishable foods.

 Q. Where does the food bank get food?